GAGGIUINO/gaggiuino.github.io/docs/rest-api/websocket.md

 5. **Request/command conventions**: `g_*` requests a matching `d_*` push (empty payload); `c_*` commands a change and is acknowledged by `d_resp`.
 6. **Broadcast vs targeted**: most `d_*` pushes go to all connected clients; `g_*` responses and `d_prof` go only to the requesting connection.
 7. **Unrecognised/malformed frames**: logged and silently dropped before the handler runs - no error frame is returned.
+8. **When to use this API**: prefer REST or MQTT for simple reads/occasional commands; use the WebSocket for live push updates and full profile editing.